dalab/deep-ed/README.md

 Entity embeddings trained with our method using Word2Vec 300 dimensional pre-trained word vectors (GoogleNews-vectors-negative300.bin).
 They have norm 1 and are restricted only to entities appearing in the training, validation and test sets described in our paper.
 Available [here](https://polybox.ethz.ch/index.php/s/sH2JSB2c1OSj7yv).

-## Full set of annotations made by our best global model
+## Full set of annotations made by our global model

-TODO
+See file our_system_annotations.txt .
+Best to visualize together with its color scheme in a bash terminal.

 ## How to run the system and reproduce our results